 Only when existing records are unavailable or insufficient, the VR counselor can authorize the purchase of additional diagnostics to address basic eligibility questions.
 The VR counselor must document the justification for all assessments in a case note in RHW.
 For more information see B-304-1: Establishing the Presence of an Impairment.

+An eligibility determination should not be delayed pending the receipt of the VR3110, Surgery and Treatment Recommendations or VR3101, Consultant Review if existing records are available.

 If worksite assessments are necessary to determine whether a customer is eligible for VR services, they must be: